Michelin gives stars back to chef who didn't want them

 But on Monday the 47-year-old said he was "surprised" to see the restaurant back in the 2019 guide, with two stars.

-"This contradictory decision has left us with doubts, even if in any case we no longer worry about either the stars or the strategies of the guide," he said in a statement sent to AFP.
+"This contradictory decision has left us with doubts, even if in any case we no longer worry about either the stars or the strategies of the guide," he said in a statement.

-"You're inspected two or three times a year, you never know when," he told AFP in 2017.
+"You're inspected two or three times a year, you never know when," he said in 2017.

-"That means that every day one of the 500 meals that leaves the kitchen could be judged."

 Michelin said it had celebrated more female chefs and young talent in its 2019 guide to the best restaurants in France.